 It's estimated that 40% of the food grown in the U.S. is wasted.
 That's $165 billion dollars worth of food that ends up in our landfills each year, taking with it all the water, nutrients, labor and energy that was used to produce it.

 If cooking pumpkins isn't your thing, they can also be composted.
+Break or cut them up first so they break down easier.
 Don't have a backyard compost?
 Join SCARCE on Nov.
-4th for the annual Pumpkin Smash (great fun for the kids), and they'll compost your gourds for you.
-Painted pumpkins are not compostable.
+3rd for their annual Pumpkin Smash!
+It's a free, fun way to get your gourds composted.
+Note that painted pumpkins are not compostable.

 1. This natural beauty makes use of dried corn husks.